opensesamemedia/syncstage-docs/docs/web/quickstart.md

 #### Windows
 To use test application you need to install SyncStage Desktop Agent on your PC.
-**Desktop agent for Windows is preview-only, it does not implement all of the methods yet, and does not provide low latency performance yet - [learn more](known-issues.md).**

 [Download SyncStage Desktop Agent for Windows]({{ latest_desktop_agent_for_windows_url }}){ .md-button}